cakephp/docs/en/controllers/request-response.rst

     $this->response->type('vcf');

-Usually you'll want to map additional content types in your controller's ``beforeFilter`` callback, so you can leverage the automatic view switching features of :php:class:`RequestHandlerComponent` if you are using it.
+Usually you'll want to map additional content types in your controller's :php:meth:`~Controller::beforeFilter()` callback, so you can leverage the automatic view switching features of :php:class:`RequestHandlerComponent` if you are using it.

 .. _cake-response-file: